MS Cyber Security and Privacy

-The MS in Cyber Security and Privacy creates a strong foundation and detailed technical knowledge in security, privacy, and cryptography applied to computer systems, networks, and web applications.
+The MS in Cyber Security and Privacy (CSP) creates a strong foundation and detailed technical knowledge in security, privacy, and cryptography applied to computer systems, networks, and web applications.
 Graduates will have broad expertise in all these areas, with an option to cover not only technical but also legal, policy, and ethical aspects of security and privacy.
 In addition to in-depth knowledge of security mechanisms, standards, and state-of-the-art capabilities, they will also be able to design new systems and infrastructure-level security solutions.

-The MS in Cyber Security and Privacy produces experts who analyze new and existing security threats and devise solutions against them.
+The MS CSP produces experts who analyze new and existing security threats and devise solutions against them.
 Graduates of the program use in-depth knowledge of network-based and system-level attacks and appropriate countermeasures to ensure that the software and the infrastructure is designed and implemented with the best security practices in mind.
 This requires the ability to perform sophisticated security design review, coupled with the ability to investigate security breaches and perform forensic analysis.
 It also requires the ability to design, develop, and maintain new tools and technologies to enhance the security of applications and infrastructure.
 The design, development, and operation of advanced security techniques and advanced cryptographic systems require both a deep understanding of theoretical security concepts and detailed knowledge of security practices.
 Moreover, graduates of the program will be able to conduct research on existing and emerging security threats and on the interplay between security and other computing disciplines.

-Detailed curriculum and requirements for the M.S. in Cyber Security and Privacy are available in the catalog at this link.
+Detailed curriculum and requirements for the MS in Cyber Security and Privacy are available in the catalog at this link.